piranna/piranna.github.io/_posts/2020-11-01-How-to-paint-over-a-video-with-HTML.md

 layout: post
 tags: web, html, canvas, video, webrtc, webvtt, webm, metadata
 title: How to paint over a video with HTML
-twitter: '1332171837019709441'
+twitter: "1332171837019709441"
 ---

 I recently got to work on a project where I need to capture a camera, sendback some drawed feedback, exchange commands and chat messages (and voice comments), and record everything.
-I've always been interested on using non-mainstream features of the Web Platform, and after taking a look of the current *state of the art*, I've found a way to implement this particular use case using ONLY open and readily available web standards.
+I've always been interested on using non-mainstream features of the Web Platform, and after taking a look of the current _state of the art_, I've found a way to implement this particular use case using ONLY open and readily available web standards.

 Sometimes, when you left out social networks and embrace back the Internet 90's spirit, you find yourself rediscovering that the Web is still an amazing place